Pre-employment Testing: A Helpful Way For Remote Companies To Screen Candidates

 A recent study of workplace habits in the United States found that 43 percent of employees now spend at least some time working remotely.
 Add to that the growing popularity of freelance websites such as Upwork and People Per Hour, where freelancers bid for contracts that are largely completed in their own space and time, and it’s clear to see a gradual shift away from traditional work forms where everyone gathers under one roof for set periods of time.

-One way of overcoming some of the challenges presented by remote hiring is to use a pre-employment screening test.
+One way of overcoming some of these challenges is to use a pre-employment screening test.
 This is where candidates have to undertake a specific skills-based test that has been created for the job position.

 “The pre-employment test is designed to assess a candidate's suitability for the role based on the necessary skills needed.”